Araq/badger_bits/README.rst

 You can send me feedback through `GitHub's issue tracker
 <https://github.com/gradha/badger_bits/issues>`_.
 I also take a look from time
-to time to `Nimrod's forums <http://forum.nimrod-lang.org>`_ where you can talk to other nimrod programmers.
+to time to `Nim's forums <http://forum.nim-lang.org>`_ where you can talk to other Nim programmers.